CoCreate-app/CoCreate-admin/README.md

 If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/CoCreate-app/CoCreate-adminUI/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-adminUI/pulls).
 We would love to hear your feedback.

-<a name="contribute"></a>
-# How to Contribute

-We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-adminUI/CONTRIBUTING.md) guide for details.

 <a name="about"></a>
 # About